 The author wishes to thank Michael Bauman and Peter Doyle for their help in preparing this article.
 Thanks also to Jack Spellberg, Apple, A24 and Strategy PR.

-Delbonnel recently discussed Macbeth in an episode of ASC Clubhouse Conversations, in discussion with Shelly Johnson, ASC:
+Delbonnel subsequently discussed Macbeth in an episode of ASC Clubhouse Conversations, with interviewer Shelly Johnson, ASC: